Chloe070196/lesson-booking-api/docs/user-stories.md

     - send a summary of my booking to my email address if I request it
     - get a response from the teacher if I use the contact form
     - and nothing else.
-  - know that my email address will only be stored in an encrypted format
   - register
   - login
   - delete my account